FabricMC/fabric-docs/develop/rendering/hud.md

 The `RenderTickCounter` class allows you to retrieve the current `tickProgress` value. `tickProgress` is the "progress" between the last game tick and the next game tick.

 For example, if we assume a 200 FPS scenario, the game runs a new tick roughly every 10 frames.
-Each frame, `tickDelta` represents how far we are between the last tick and the next.
+Each frame, `tickProgress` represents how far we are between the last tick and the next.
 Over 11 frames, you might see:

 | Frame | `tickProgress` |
 |:-----:|----------------|